SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 gulp serve
 ```

+> [!NOTE]
-> **Note**: If you were debugging the project previously, stop debugging and start it again.
+> If you were debugging the project previously, stop debugging and start it again.
 Changes made to the web part manifest are not automatically reflected in the workbench while debugging, and you have to rebuild the project in order to see them.

 When you open the web part toolbox to add the web part to the canvas, you will see that its name and icon changed to reflect the preconfigured settings.